The Dark Energy Camera All Data Everywhere cosmic shear project V: Constraints on cosmology and astrophysics from 270 million galaxies across 13,000 deg$^2$ of the sky: Results

 We also note that the constraining power from using all scales, with an explicit baryon model, only marginally improves on that from the fiducial result, ``No baryons, w/ cuts''.
 Table \ref{tab:constraints} shows the FoM improves from 1872 to 1993, which is a 7\% improvement.
 The additional scales included in the ``No baryons, all'' analysis primarily inform the baryon suppression model and have minimal impact on the cosmology constraints.
 This is similar to the results of \citet[][see their Table 3]{Bigwood:2024:BaryonsWLkSZ}.

 Finally, Figure \ref{fig:BaryonConstraints} presents the constraints on $\Seight$ and $\Om$ when using the full data vector alongside all the baryon suppression models shown in Figure \ref{fig:PkSuppression}.
 We see a general trend of tighter constraints, and a preference for high $\Om$ and low $\Seight$, when the corresponding baryon suppression predictions of a model are shallower than that found in \BCEmu.
 For example, the \Bacco and \HMx constraints are generally tighter but limited to lower $\Seight$ and mildly higher $\Om$.
 The prior-extended models for \Bacco and \HMx (BFG-\Bacco ``Wide'' and \Hmx ``Wide'') show constraints that closely match the \BCEmu ones.
 On inspecting the \BCEmu contour and the BFG-\BCEmu analog, we also see the former has no preference (relative to the latter) for higher values of $\Om$.
 Figure \ref{fig:Testfixcosmo} in Appendix \ref{appx:BaryonModel} confirm this is because the former uses narrower priors on cosmology (which is then circumvented through a nearest-neighbor extrapolation).
 Note also that the cosmology constraints from the various models are all consistent with \textit{Planck} within $1.5\sigma$ to $1.9\sigma$.
 The IA constraints also do not shift due to the inclusion of small scales and baryon modeling (Figure \ref{fig:IA} and Appendix \ref{appx:IA}).
+The evidence ratios for each variant, relative to the case where we use all scales but with no baryon model, spans $33 < R < 62$ depending on the model and the choice of prior.
+In all cases (assuming all scales are used), there is a clear preference for including baryon suppression modelling.

 \textbf{In summary,} the analyses above explicitly show that different baryon models can achieve concordance for the suppression of the matter power spectrum and for the associated cosmology constraints.
 In some cases (for \Bacco and \Hmx), this requires widening the priors on the astrophysical parameters of the baryon models.
 There is currently no significant benefit to utilizing all scales of the data vector and modeling small scales with an adequately flexible baryon suppression model.
 The FoM improves by 7\% relative to the fiducial analysis, where the latter uses scale cuts but does not marginalize over any astrophysical nuisance parameters.